axcids/CypressExample--OrangeHRM-E2E-testing/README.md

 This project is a personal initiative to demonstrate my proficiency in end-to-end test automation using [Cypress](https://www.cypress.io/).
 I chose to automate workflows on the [OrangeHRM Demo Application](https://opensource-demo.orangehrmlive.com/), a widely used open-source HR management system, as a practical way to showcase real-world testing scenarios.

-As a developer and software tester, I created this repository to reflect my understanding of Cypress, testing architecture, and automation best practices.
-It is intended as a portfolio project to present my capabilities to potential collaborators, employers, or the open-source community.

 ---

 ## 📌 Project Objectives